 We had conquered one of the Seven Summits at 19,340’ AMSL, the highest freestanding mountain on earth and we’d earned every inch of it.
 We were standing on the rooftop of Africa (see photos), tired beyond all measures but we had made it!

-* Notice flag is backwards in this photo.
-Randy and I were exhausted and oxygen deprived, we didn’t realize it until we got home.
-Photo on the right is of me holding a copy of Southeast Christian’s weekly publication.
+* Notice flag is backward in this photo.
+Randy and I were exhausted and oxygen-deprived, we didn’t realize it until we got home.
+The photo on the right is of me holding a copy of Southeast Christian’s weekly publication.

 Most people were not aware of how sick I was just three days into our eight day trek up Kilimanjaro.
 I managed to keep it secret from perhaps everyone but Randy.
 Just three days in and I was running a fever and had developed a cough and chest rattle.
 I did everything I could to conceal it from Marsu and Gaudence although, now that I think of it, it’s likely Nimus (our full time attendant) knew, having helped me dress into rain gear (it was snowing heavily) after reaching Lava Tower at 14,950.
 I could barely put one foot in front of the other and we still had a strenuous journey to the base of the Barranco Wall ahead of us.
 I knew that if our guides discovered how sick I really was, my trip nearly three-quarters of the way around the world would soon be at an end and I’d be heading home.

-I would make it up the Barranco Wall and on to both summits of Kilimanjaro.
-It would be a painful journey but I know that without intercession and Gods angles lifting me up, I would have never made it to the top of Africa’s highest mountain.
+I would make it up the side of the Barranco Wall and on to both summits of Kilimanjaro.
+It would be a painful journey but I know that without intercession and Gods angels lifting me up, I would have never made it to the top of Africa’s highest mountain.
 God had a plan, as He always does.
 A meeting with a soon to become friend, Emanuel that would change both our lives forever.

 Blessings To You and Your Family,